mocabe/yave/README.md

 The main advantages of FRVPL compared to traditional data-driven VPLs are:
 * Avoiding unneccesary computations with lazy evaluation.
-* Parameter value independent representation of reactive execution.
-* Implicit representation of parameter dependency.
+* Parameter-independent representation of program.
 * Incremental computation by graph reduction and data flow analysis.
 * Modern language functionality like higher-order functions.

 Some disclaimers:
-* `YAVE` can be used for realtime media interaction, but it uses discrete time representation so that might be disappointment for people who like continuous time representation.
+* `YAVE` can probably be used for realtime media interaction, but that is not in current scope of development.
+* `YAVE` uses discrete time representation, which might be disappointment for people who like continuous time representation.
 * `YAVE` is dynamic language.
-It behaves like a glue to connect functions compiled elsewhere i.e. C/C++.
+It behaves like a glue to connect low-level codes written in C++.
-* `YAVE` is NOT **pure** functional visual programming language strictly speaking, but backends are expected to encapsulate internal memory pooling and other kind of side effects.
-As the result, `YAVE` looks exactly like purely functional language, but backends still have full access to C/C++ feature, which makes it much easier to implement low-level operations.
+* `YAVE` is NOT **pure** functional visual programming language strictly speaking, but backends are expected to encapsulate internal side effects.
+As a result, `YAVE` looks like purely functional language, but backends still have full access to C/C++ features, which makes it much easier to implement low-level operations.

 ## Development